 "Harming Competition and Consumers Under the Guise of Protecting Privacy," is written by D. Daniel Sokol of the University of Florida Levin College of Law, and Feng Zhu, from the Harvard Business School.

 Their basic position is that we should learn to love advertising — for instance, they take a huge sideswipe at the EU's anti-spam GDPR law for, well, stopping spam.
 And they claim that Apple is fronting up this whole privacy lark as cover for its own business advantage.

-That's the problem with sound-and-fury position papers, the accusation that Apple is looking to its bottom line instead of our privacy could even be sound.
-But when you lambast Apple for not having answers to questions you haven't asked Apple, this isn't academic research, it's an advert.
+That's the problem with sound-and-fury position papers, the accusation that Apple is looking to its bottom line instead of our privacy could even be correct.
+But when you lambast Apple for not having answers to questions you admit you haven't asked Apple, this isn't academic research, it's an advert.

 Lossless Apple Music

-Speaking of questions that Apple didn't have answers to, though, there's the new Lossless Apple Music.
+Speaking of questions that Apple didn't have answers to, though, there was the new Lossless Apple Music.
 The entire Apple Music service is switching over — by the end of the year — to higher quality audio and that's clearly great.